Dictionary » Nouns » Safety – Meaning, Definition, Synonyms and Antonyms

 Definition

-Safety is a noun that describes a state of being safe free from harm or risk.
-It often involves measures or conditions that prevent accidents, injuries, or other negative outcomes.
+Safety is a noun that describes a state of being safe — free from harm or risk.
+It often involves systems, habits, or conditions that prevent accidents, injuries, or other negative outcomes.
+You might also see safety used alongside the idea of managing risk, especially in planning or compliance.

 The term can apply to physical, emotional, or social contexts, all with the goal of preserving well-being and security.